 If your spouse is working for pay in your business, you must withhold federal income taxes and FICA taxes from pay.
 If you are self-employed (not a corporation or a partnership), your spouse's pay does not have to be included in your unemployment tax calculations.
 If your business is a corporation or a partnership, you must include that spouse's pay in unemployment tax calculations.

-Your Spouse as a Co-owner
+Your Spouse as a Co-Owner

 If you and your spouse have an equal say in the business, neither of you is an employee, but you may be considered as co-owners for self-employment tax purposes and a partnership for tax purposes.
 Some husband-wife businesses may be considered as a qualified joint venture, which allows for more simplified reporting.
 The husband-wife business is more complicated than it might seem, so check with your tax advisor before starting a husband-wife business or paying business taxes for such a business.
-This IRS article on husband-wife businesses may also be helpful.